 I still remember buying my first steel drum in 2002 when I was just a teenager.
-I also remember all the mistakes I did then and with about dozen others I bought since then.
+I also remember all the mistakes I did then and with about a dozen others I bought ever since.

-I learned a lot about how and where to buy steel drum in last years.
-I bought new steel drums, used steel drums and steel drum accessories like stands and mallets.
+I learned a lot about how and where to buy a steel drum in the last years.
+I bought new and used steel drums and different accessories like stands and mallets.

-Some of mistakes were very costly, but I learn a lot.
-I want to share my knowledge, so you wont do same mistakes I did.
-I hope you’ll enjoy my guide and have great experience buying steel drum.
+Some of the mistakes were very costly, but I learned a lot.
+I want to share my knowledge, so you won’t do the same mistakes I did while buying my first steel drums for sale.
+I hope you’ll enjoy my guide and have a great experience while buying a steel drum.